Kimberly Reed

 Kimberly Reed is an American film director and producer who is best known for her documentaries Prodigal Sons and Dark Money which premiered at the 2018 Sundance Film Festival.
 In 2007, Filmmaker magazine named her one of the "25 New Faces of Independent Film."

 Early life and education

 Kimberly Reed was born in Montana to Lorne and Carol McKerrow.
 Her father was an ophthalmologist.
-She has an older brother Marc, who was adopted, and a younger brother, Todd.
+She had an older brother Marc, who was adopted, and a younger brother, Todd.
 She played quarterback on the Helena High School football team.

-Reed recalls feeling "just this friction" about her assigned gender and having an epiphany when, at the age of six or seven, she saw Renee Richards on television, and thought "whoa, that’s it".
+Reed, who was born and raised male, recalls feeling "just this friction" about her assigned gender and having an epiphany when, at the age of six or seven, she saw Renee Richards on television, and thought "whoa, that’s it".

 Reed earned a Bachelor of Arts from University of California at Berkeley where she graduated magna cum laude.
 Reed earned a Master of Arts in film production from San Francisco State University.
 While in her twenties, she transitioned.